-The Office of International Affairs works with all University departments and individuals to facilitate exchange and to offer orientation to international visitors.
+The Office of International Services (OIS) works with all departments and individuals to facilitate exchange and to offer guidance to all our international audience.

 Photo IDs, Commuter Services, & Campus Currency

 Click the link above for information on photo identification badges, commuter services, and campus currency.